edadma/funl-old/README.md

 # The FunL Programming Language

 *FunL* (pronounced "funnel") is a functional dynamically typed scripting language.
 The name FunL stands for "fun language", but it can also stand for "functional language".
+The goal in creating FunL was to make a scripting language that would be as enjoyable and convenient to use as Python but with the added support for pattern matching and more of an "equational" style of programming.
+FunL has the same kind of indentation or "off-side rule" syntax that Python has.

+As an example, here is a tail-recursive version of the well known factorial function.

+    def factorial( n )
+      | n >= 0 =
+        def
+          fact( acc, 0 ) = acc
+          fact( acc, n ) = fact( acc*n, n - 1 )

+        fact( 1, n )
+      | otherwise = error "factorial: n should be non-negative"

+    println( factorial(100) )

+Here is the same calculation expressed more concisely (but not tail-recursive) using a list comprehension:

+    println( product([i | i <- 1..100]) )

-Here is an example program in FunL.
-It's a simple static file web server (in under 50 lines).
+To give a small example of a complete program in FunL that does something useful, here is a simple static file web server (in under 50 lines).

     native java.io.{File, InputStreamReader, BufferedReader, PrintStream}
     native java.net.ServerSocket